thrust26/PacLines/README.md

 ## The Game

-**Pac-Line x 8** is a 4K, one button, up to eight simultaneous players Pac-Line game for the Atari 2600.
+**Pac-Line x 8** is a 4K, one button, up to eight simultaneous players, Pac-Line game for the Atari 2600.

 ## Controls
 ### Paddles